 Instilling a greater confidence in our students.

-Education for a Lifetime is Christendom’s academic and professional integration program, which aims to enhance the student learning environment by integrating students’ career discernment into their liberal arts education through a series of Career Development courses.
-Taught throughout the students four years, the courses, CCOL 101 and 301, are each worth one credit and consist of both classroom sessions and mandatory workshops.
+Education for Life is Christendom’s academic and professional integration initiative, which aims to enhance the student learning environment by integrating students’ career discernment into their liberal arts education through a series of Career Development courses.
+Taught throughout the students’ four years, the courses, CCOL 101 and 301, are each worth one credit and consist of both classroom sessions and mandatory workshops.

 The Career Development courses are oriented toward four key learning outcomes:

 - Students will demonstrate an understanding of the purpose of a Liberal Arts education and how it bears on their future role as men and women who contribute to the Christian renovation of the temporal order.

 - Students will demonstrate knowledge of leadership and service and how those virtues can be applied in their future lives as faithful, informed, and articulate members of Christ’s Church and Society after graduation.

 - Students will demonstrate an awareness of their personality preferences and develop a practical strategy to incorporate that knowledge into their plans for their personal growth here at Christendom.

 - Students will develop a personalized Career Portfolio.